fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 A good examples is the deprecation warnings caused by the changes in `ActiveRecord::Dirty` in the Rails 5.2 version.
 We wrote [this article](https://www.fastruby.io/blog/rails/upgrades/active-record-5-1-api-changes.html) while ago showing how to address them.

+Ideally, you will have a test suite that exercises the code that you are changing.
+Then you can be sure that the changes don’t break existing behavior.
+If you don’t have tests, you will have to manually execute the code that you’re changing.
+That is when it can become a tedious process.

 ## Step 3: Add dual boot for the Rails version

 To help us switch between the current Rails version and the new one, we usually create a dual boot mechanism.
 The fastest way is to install the handful gem [next_rails](https://github.com/fastruby/next_rails).
 Please, [visit this article](https://www.fastruby.io/blog/upgrade-rails/dual-boot/dual-boot-with-rails-6-0-beta.html) where we showed how you can install and setup the gem in your local environment and your CI server.

+Dual booting is helpful strategy that you can use in all environments:

+- development: we can quickly switch between one version and the other and debug unexpected behavior
+- test: we can run two versions of the test suite (one with current version, another with target version)
+- production: we can gradually deploy the changes to production, that way we can deliver a small percentage at a time.
+It’s not trivial but it is possible (as explained [here](http://recursion.org/incremental-rails-upgrade)).

+There are some caveats with the dual boot though.
+If your test suite takes three hours to run, for example, it will double your test suite run time to 6 hours.
+So then it is not a great idea to run both versions every time.
+In those cases, we usually run a nightly build with both versions (master and rails-next-version branches).

 ## Step 4: Assessing whether we can upgrade a dependency or not